 Condatis is a decision support tool to identify the best locations for habitat creation and restoration.
 The Condatis project is a long-term collaboration of academics, software developers and conservation practitioners, led by Dr Jenny Hodgson of the University of Liverpool.

-Condatis is written by David W. Wallis and Jenny A. Hodgson and the Computational Biology Facility team at the University of Liverpool.
+The Condatis software is written by David W. Wallis, Jenny A. Hodgson and the Computational Biology Facility team at the University of Liverpool.
 You can email us at firstname.lastname@example.org.
 You can request to be added to our mailing list to receive notifications about workshops, or new versions.

 We would always love to hear about how Condatis has been useful to you, e.g. by email.
 Contact us.